 You can pick up a basic stepper for £30, you could also spend several thousand pounds on a commercial spec Stairmill.
 The key question is whether it is worth investing a little more and getting a piece of equipment that will stand the test of time, track your progress and give you the full workout you’ll be needing after those first few weeks.

 Floor standing steppers, the type which are 40 to 50cm tall are in and around the £40 range.
 This is the budget end, and while you can expect a reasonable stepping machine for this much, it is important not to set the expectation levels too high.
 Once you get in the mid-range (£41 to $100) then the variety of machines available does expand.
 You can find machines with arms for stability, and even stepper / climbing machine hybrids.
 Stairmills are in a category of their own, this type of machine will set you back £1000’s – though for many people who use them in gyms, this would be a wonderful addition to a home fitness setup!

-Here are the 3 most popular stepping machines of 2017 (the same ones in the table above, only with more info), plus the ‘MaxiClimber’ and Star Trac Stairmill.
+Here are the 3 most popular stepping machines for 2021 (the same ones in the table above, only with more info), plus the ‘MaxiClimber’ and Star Trac Stairmill.